 Using a mobile hotspot is also not a good long-term solution as the internet speeds are far less than traditional Wi-Fi, and depending on your service, may incur significant charges from your mobile service provider.

-Ring doorbells and cameras are entirely cloud-dependent.
-Because of this, they do not support local storage of any kind – not even SD cards and NAS (Network Attached Storage).
+Ring doorbells and cameras are almost cloud-dependent.
+Because of this, they do not support local storage (unless you live in America and can afford Ring Edge).

 While the devices are offline, they also won’t be recording or saving video.
 However, whatever data you do have already saved on the cloud will not be lost.